blast-project/BaseEntitiesBundle/Resources/doc/base_entities_management.md

 }
 ```

-This is quite trivial, this event listener appends data before persisting entities that implements TraceableInterface.
+This is quite trivial, this event listener appends data before persisting entities that use Traceable trait.